Actress Vs. Accountant

 "Helen the Hen, if I remember correctly," Jack corrects with a laugh.
 "But yes, Jessica, damn her and her rules!
 What do you think motivated us all to found the Pembroke Arts Academy for high school students?
 To fuel kids' dreams to pursue careers in movies, television and music, and to make parents understand and accept those dreams!
 If you go back to Winnipeg… and your mother… you'll be forced to abandon all you've accomplished for business school, law college, medical school, or something else that's not so Pembroke."

 "Speaking of which," Robert says, "the academy's annual celebrity dinner and talent gala is next weekend.
 With yours and Kevin's movies done for now, you two will be expected to show up, before you go on to your next signed projects.
-Your next movie is with us, Karma Chameleon, and filming starts in seven weeks."
+Your next movie is with us, Karma Chameleon, and filming starts in just two months."

 Jessica grins.
 "Then my mission is clear, and I now have a time goal," she says.
 "I'll give myself a week to prepare, spend six weeks in Winnipeg, and bring Dottie back to Hollywood to show her the business side of things.
 Maybe it'll help her be a little more appreciative of the movies."